 Say: It’s fun creating new noses.
 But it’s easy to create a false image of ourselves in other ways.
 Remember, God wants us to be honest about who we really are, both to others and ourselves.
 After all, God made each of us and values us all equally.

-If you liked this activity, check out The Giant Book of Games for Children’s Ministry (plus it’s on sale until 7/24/14).
+If you liked this activity, check out The Giant Book of Games for Children’s Ministry.
 It’s cram-packed full of games that have faith tie-ins and are just plain fun!